Ann Wilson: Career

 Wilson's younger sister, Nancy, joined Heart, and the band moved to Canada.
 Heart recorded their first album Dreamboat Annie in Vancouver in 1975.
 It was released in the United States in 1976, with "Magic Man" becoming Heart's first Top 10 hit in the United States, peaking at No. 9 on the Billboard Hot 100, and "Crazy on You" hitting number 35.
 Both songs were co-written by Ann and Nancy Wilson.
 In 1977, Little Queen was released, and in 1978, Dog & Butterfly.
+In 1986, "These Dreams" rose to No. 1 on the Billboard Hot 100.
 In 1992, Wilson appeared on Alice in Chains' EP Sap; she sang on "Brother" and "Am I Inside".

-The Wilson sisters started a recording studio, Bad Animals, in Seattle in the mid-1990s.
+The Wilson sisters started a recording studio, Bad Animals, in Seattle in the mid-1980s.
 They formed a side band, the Lovemongers, which performed Led Zeppelin's song "The Battle of Evermore" on the 1992 soundtrack to the Cameron Crowe (Nancy's then husband) movie Singles, and later released a four-song EP.
 The Lovemongers' debut album Whirlygig was released in 1997.

 Wilson joined producer Alan Parsons in A Walk Down Abbey Road, the 2001 live tribute tour to Beatles music.

 Wilson's first solo album, Hope & Glory, was released on September 11, 2007.
 Hope & Glory features guest appearances from Elton John, k.d. lang, Alison Krauss, Gretchen Wilson, Shawn Colvin, Rufus Wainwright, Wynonna Judd, and Deana Carter.
 Nancy Wilson also contributed.
 Three singles were released from the project: "Little Problems, Little Lies", "Isolation", and a cover of Led Zeppelin's "Immigrant Song."

 On November 22, 2012, Wilson sang an original arrangement of "The Star-Spangled Banner", accompanied by the Dallas Symphony Orchestra, at the beginning of the Thanksgiving Day football game between the Dallas Cowboys and Washington Redskins.

 The Wilson sisters performed at the Kennedy Center tribute to Led Zeppelin on December 2, 2012.
 Present at the event were the three living members of Led Zeppelin, Robert Plant, Jimmy Page and John Paul Jones.
-The Wilsons performed "Stairway To Heaven", backed by an orchestra and a choir, and featuring drummer Jason Bonham (son of Led Zeppelin drummer John Bonham).
+The Wilsons performed "Stairway To Heaven", backed by an orchestra and choir, and featuring drummer Jason Bonham, son of the late Led Zeppelin drummer, John Bonham.